hyochan/style-guide/docs/REACT.md

 });
 ```
   > You can see the exmaple in [Button L62-L63](https://github.com/dooboolab/dooboo-ui/blob/c0d114c46bbba5a8a8a05e91a782a682e4803dac/main/Button/index.tsx#L62-L63).
   > This lets developers check what kind of styles are nested in the component.
-It is also easy to handle resuable component's style without knowing what styles are nested in it with `style` prop.
-The user would just want to change it's `margin` or `padding`.
+It is also easy to handle reusable component's style without knowing what styles are nested with the `style` prop.
+The user would want to change its `margin` or `padding`.

-### 3-3.
+### 3-4.
 Conditional statements
-### 3-3-1.
+### 3-4-1.
 Guard and early return

 ```ts
 // Don't